Li Kwok-ying

 Li Kwok-ying MH (Chinese: 李國英, born 18 November 1949 in Tai Po, New Territories, Hong Kong with family roots in Baoan, Guangdong) was a member of the Legislative Council of Hong Kong representing New Territories East and a member of Tai Po District Council for Tai Po Hui.
 He is a Punti of New Territories.
 He is a solicitor and a member of Democratic Alliance for the Betterment and Progress of Hong Kong.

-Li attended John Moore University in England and is married with two children.
+Li attended John Moores University in England and is married with two children.
 His wife is the cousin of Andrew Cheng Kar Foo.